incomingstick/OpenRPG/contributing.md

 - [ ] world generator - fully generate a world with city/towns, roads, and geography
 - [ ] world/town map generator - generates a image formatted file of a world and indiviual maps for its towns

-Message me with questions or visit me on Tumblr at [import-os](http://mkesec.io).
+If you have questions on where to start, come join us on Discord [here](https://discord.gg/xEwaYE5).

 ### Pull Request